riotschoolacc/MSM-Server-Tools/README.md

 Settings
 ------
-In MSM Server Tools there are multiple settings you can customize, for example, if you want to connect to your own custom server, set the custom server ip to for example `127.0.0.1` (localhost), default: `null`.
+In MSM Server Tools there are multiple settings you can customize.

+For example, if you want to connect to your own custom server, set the custom server ip to, for example, `127.0.0.1` (localhost), *default: `null`*.

-Or, you can set your port to what your server supports, default: `9933`.
+Or, you can set your port to what your server supports, *default: `9933`*.

 You can find a full list of settings **[here](#list-of-settings).**